 Join one of our free Guided Town Walks every Sunday from April to October or, for a longer route, take a scenic 5 mile circular walk to marvel at the mosaic tiles at the Roman Villa in Spoonley Wood.
 If you’re feeling more energetic, pack a picnic and take a strenuous hike up the hills to Belas Knap, a Neolithic Long Barrow dating back to 3,000BC.

 If you want to see spectacular views head for the 1,000 acre Cleeve Hill and Common, part of the Cotswold Hills escarpment, easily reached on foot, bike or car from Winchcombe, just 2.5 miles and the source of our River Isbourne.

 Winchcombe is the walking capital of the Cotswolds with national, regional and local paths and trails to suit all abilities.

-Each year Winchcombe hosts five festivals, a 1940s weekend and a popular Country Show.
+Each year Winchcombe hosts a number of festivals, and a popular Country Show.

 There’s no better place to bring your four-legged friend for a holiday, weekend or day trip, than Winchcombe.